-At almost 10 inches in size, this touchscreen TV can be easily affixed to the back of a headrest.
-Supports USB, CD, and DVD playback.
-Includes screen cover and remote.
-Includes IR transmitter for connecting wireless headphones.
+At 12 inches in size, this TV can be easily affixed to the back of a headrest.
+Supports USB and microSD playback.
+Includes ATSC digital tuner for connecting to free-to-air HD television signals.

 Expensive.
 Resolution is lacking.

-With a 14-inch screen, this model is larger that most competitors and offers easy viewing for those in the backseat.
+With a 9.4-inch screen, this model offers easy viewing for those in the backseat.
 USB input allows you to connect smart sticks.
 Image is impressive for a portable TV.

 Lacks a battery, so it needs to be plugged in.
 Sound quality could be better.